 Even though I live in New York City, there are places that I don’t get to visit often because the city is just that huge.
-Central Park is unfortunately one of the those places.
+Central Park is, unfortunately, one of those places.
 And the Bethesda Fountain in Central Park is my magical meeting place.
-The Bethesda Fountain is romantic, serene and beautiful and I’m thinking, there have been quite a few proposals planned here as well.
+The Bethesda Fountain is romantic, serene and beautiful.
+And I’m thinking, there have been quite a few proposals planned here as well.

-The next time you are in Central Park, make sure you take a picture under the Angel of the Waters and watch the people of the city pass you by in one of the most serene spots of the city.
-You can let the city fall away while you stare at the rowboats gliding across the water or the opera singers under the stairs.
+The next time you are in Central Park, make sure you take a picture under the Angel of the Waters and watch the people of the city pass you by in one of the most serene spots in the city.
+You can let the city fall away while you stare at the rowboats gliding across the water, ballerinas in tutus or the opera singers under the stairs.

 Until our next rendezvous my lovelies…